shikhar/kafka-connect-dynamodb/README.rst

   * Default: false
   * Importance: medium

-``max.retries``
-  The maximum number of times to retry on errors before failing the task.

-  * Type: int
-  * Default: 10
-  * Importance: medium

-``retry.backoff.ms``
-  The time in milliseconds to wait following an error before a retry attempt is made.

-  * Type: int
-  * Default: 3000
-  * Importance: medium

 ``top.key.attribute``
   DynamoDB attribute name to use for the record key.
 Leave empty if no top-level envelope attribute is desired, such as w.